reubenwong97/Maze-MDP-Solver/README.md

 Lastly, you will need to implement your own transition function in the `Maze` class.
 ## Solvers
 Two solvers are provided here, and you can see how to use them in `main.py`.
+## Technical Report
+Please see the included technical report for a detailed introduction on the topic.